caxiam/ember-tabular/README.md

   * Optional

 ## Note
+* This component adheres to jsonapi spec: http://jsonapi.org/
 * This component expects jsonapi error format: http://jsonapi.org/format/#error-objects
   * Specifically `error.detail` to display in the alert/error box
 * Pagination is constructed using, `?offset=A&limit=B&page=C&sort=`